cloudfoundry/cf-for-k8s/.github/pull_request_template.md

 ## Please take a moment to review the questions before submitting the PR

-🚫 We only accept PRs to `master` branch.
+🚫 We only accept PRs to `develop` branch.
 If this is an exception, please specify why 🚫

 ### WHAT is this change about?